magnate3/raspberry-pi-os-qemu/docs/lesson05/rpi-os.md

 ## Roadmap

-We will:

 1. Implement the syscall mechanism, in particular switch between EL0 and EL1 (you have already done something similar in previous experiments!)
 2. Implement two mechanisms that put user tasks to EL0:
-   1. moving a kernel task EL1 -> EL0
-   2. forking an existing user task at EL0
+   1. forking an existing user task at EL0
+   2. moving a kernel task EL1 -> EL0

 ## Syscall implementation